 “Look,” says Jake.
 “About earlier . . .”

 “I should be used to it,” says Elaine.
-“You’ve all been teasing me since the day I joined you.”
+“You’ve all been teasing me since the day I joined the guild.”

 “Come on now,” Jake says, running a hand through his hair.
 “That’s a bit of an exaggeration, isn’t it?”